-In February, Natasha was one of 12 spiritually interested students we took to a Campus Crusade conference in St. Petersburg, a 48-hour train ride away from Krasnodar.
+In February, Natasha was one of 12 spiritually interested students we took to a Cru conference in St. Petersburg, a 48-hour train ride away from Krasnodar.

 On February 11, I wrote in another letter home, "The time at the Winter Student Conference was possibly the best week yet of my year.
 Our students heard biblical talks and worshiped God -- all in Russian!
 It was fun to see my friends grasp things we haven't been able to communicate with them because of the language barrier."

 At the weeklong conference, the students were trained in evangelism using a Cru staple: the Four Spiritual Laws booklet.
 While learning how to use it, Natasha prayed and received Christ.
 Although God had allowed us to bring her this far, it was interacting with Russian believers that led Natasha to truly understand her need for Christ.

 She and the others returned home with a newfound passion to tell others on their campus about Christ.